nrfconnect/sdk-nrf/include/modem_info.rst

 It issues AT commands to retrieve the following data:

 * Signal strength indication (RSRP)
-* Current LTE band
+* Current and supported LTE bands
-* Current mode
+* Tracking area code, mobile country code, and mobile network code
-* Current operator
+* Current mode and operator
-* The cell ID of the device
-* The IP address of the device
+* The cell ID and IP address of the device
-* UICC state
+* UICC state and SIM ICCID
-* The battery voltage, measured by the modem
-* The temperature level, measured by the modem
+* The battery voltage and temperature level, measured by the modem
 * The modem firmware version
+* The LTE-M, NB-IoT, and GPS support mode

 The modem information library uses the :ref:`at_cmd_parser_readme`.

 Call :cpp:func:`modem_info_init` to initialize the library.
 To obtain a data value, call :cpp:func:`modem_info_string_get` (to retrieve the value as a string) or :cpp:func:`modem_info_short_get` (to retrieve the value as a short).

+You can also retrieve all available data.
+To do so, call :cpp:func:`modem_info_params_init` to initialize a structure that stores all retrieved information, then populate it by calling :cpp:func:`modem_info_params_get`.
-You can also retrieve all available data as a single JSON string by calling :cpp:func:`modem_info_json_string_get`.
+To retrieve the data as a single JSON string, call :cpp:func:`modem_info_json_string_encode`.

 Note, however, that signal strength data (RSRP) is only available by registering a subscription.
 To do so, call :cpp:func:`modem_info_rsrp_register`.